Sakshamnayyar/sakshamnayyar/README.md

 Hey there 👋 I’m **Saksham Nayyar**, a passionate builder who loves turning ideas into real products that *actually work*.

 🎓 I recently completed my **Master’s in Computer Science from George Mason University** and currently work as a **Software Engineer Intern at Open Learning Exchange**, contributing to their education app *myPlanet*.
-Before that, I spent **3 years at Samsung R&D Institute** as an **Android Developer**, working on large-scale features and systems used by millions.
+Before that, I spent **3 years at Samsung R&D Institute** as an **Software Engineer**, working on large-scale features and systems used by millions.

 ### 🧩 I’m currently working on
 Building and scaling real-world systems, from Android apps to web applications: